 The procedure of the Beta HCG Test

 Beta HCG stands for Beta Human Chorionic Gonadotropin.
-It is a hormone produced during pregnancy which shows up in the blood and urine of the pregnant woman.
+It is a hormone produced during pregnancy that shows up in the blood and urine of the pregnant woman.

 Beta HCG test is a blood test to measure the level of HCG hormone in a sample of your blood.
 It is also known as a pregnancy blood test or HCG test.